A collection of selected individuals from the Central Intelligence Agency's Office of Security files.

 He was the New Orleans District Attorney who launched an investigation into the assassination of President Kennedy in 1967 targeting businessperson and CIA informant Clay Shaw.

 Leo M. Cherne

 He was a lawyer, economist, the political ally of two Directors of Central Intelligence William Casey and George H.W.
 Bush, and the adviser to nine US presidents.
 He was a member of several community groups supporting businesses, economic development, and military support associations.
 He wrote articles supporting his causes for several large media outlets and Cherne is referred to as the consummate political operator and who accomplished his goals quickly and quietly.
-Cherne offered aid to foreign refugees in some cases to compliment intelligence and military objectives abroad.

 Martin Luther King Jr.